 Now try it with this:

 I bet that felt strange?!
 Try it with something that’s a bit more pertinent to you: an article about a hobby of yours, something work related, or something from current affairs.
 The more relevant the more you’re likely to see a potential use in your life.

 I'm Ashley Howard MA, a UK voice coach with 15+ years experience, and I can tell you exactly what you are struggling with and exactly how to fix it so that you can speak the way you want to speak.

 Now, it’s important to notice that pitch is a very variable thing.
 We don’t just have high or low or up and down, but all sorts of micro-tonal changes which communicate a myriad of different feelings and intentions.

 But to begin with, dare yourself to start with this simple idea of using a higher pitch on significant words.

-Still need a bit of encouragement or a nudge to take that leap and speak with passion and conviction and greater expressivity through your voice, learn more here.
+Still need a bit of encouragement or a nudge to take that leap and speak with passion and conviction and greater expressivity through your voice, get some voice training.